Telstar: The Joe Meek Story: Criticism

-After the premiere, Robbie Duke, formerly Patrick Pink, who had been Meek's young protégée and was present when Meek killed his landlady and himself, was very upset how the filmmakers had portrayed his relationship with Joe Meek, suggesting that they had been lovers.
-He expressed his anger for the press, and also posted an open letter to the filmmakers on the Internet, where he demanded a public apology.
-Similarly, the family of Heinz Burt has also criticized the film for portraying him as Meek's lover, claiming that Heinz Burt did not have a close relationship with Meek, and was also not a homosexual as portrayed in the film.
+After the premiere, Robbie Duke, formerly Patrick Pink, who had been Meek's young protégée and was present when Meek killed his landlady and himself, complained at how the filmmakers had portrayed his relationship with Joe Meek, suggesting that they had been lovers.
+He expressed his anger to the press, and posted an open letter to the filmmakers on the Internet, where he demanded a public apology.
+Similarly, the family of the late Heinz Burt also criticized the film for portraying him as Meek's lover, claiming that Heinz Burt did not have a close relationship with Meek, and was also not a homosexual as portrayed in the film.

 Critical reception

 Siobhan Synnot of the Scotland on Sunday praised the film because it did not employ the usual "cinematic gloss".
 She opined that it begins with a humorous tone but transforms into a "harrowing film", adding that Telstar "knocks the wind out of the sails" of The Boat That Rocked in that the performances are "more substantial and engaged".
 Synnot concluded that "like Meek's records, Telstar is raw, fatalistic and somewhat crudely put together, but it also boasts both-barrels, mega-watt energy."
+The Guardian reviewer called it "fascinating but patchy".